tochinicky/loadbalancer_nginx/README.md

 Load balancing is when you call your friends to help you carry the boxes.
 Each friend takes some of the boxes and carries them to the right place.
 This way, the work gets done much faster because everyone is working together.
 In computer terms, load balancing means distributing the work or tasks among several computers or servers so that no one computer gets overloaded with too much work.
 This helps to keep everything running smoothly and ensures that websites and apps work quickly and don't get too slow.
 It's like teamwork for computers!
-Lets say you have a set of webservers serving a serving your website.
+Let's say you have a set of web servers serving your website.
 In other to distribute the traffic evenly between the webservers, a load balancer is deployed.
-The load balancer stands in front of the webservers, all traffic gets to it first, it then distributes the traffic across the set of webservers.
-This is to ensure no webserver get over worked, consequently improving system performance.
+The load balancer stands in front of the web servers, all traffic gets to it first, and it then distributes the traffic across the set of web servers.
+This is to ensure no webserver gets overworked, consequently improving system performance.
-Nginx is a versatile software, it can act like a webserver, reverse proxy, and a load balancer etc. All that is needed is to configure it properly to server your use case.
+Nginx is a versatile software, it can act like a web server, reverse proxy, load balancer, etc. All that is needed is to configure it properly to server your use case.

-In this project we'll learn how to configure Nginx as a load balancer.
+In this project, we'll learn how to configure Nginx as a load balancer.

-# Setting Up a Basic Loadbalancer
+# Setting Up a Basic load balancer

 ## Setting Up a Basic Load Balancer

-We are going to be provisioning two EC2 instances running buntu 22.04 and install apache webserver in them.
-We will open port 8000 to allow traffic from anywhere, and finaly update the default page of the webservers to display their public IP address.
+We are going to be provisioning two EC2 instances running Ubuntu 22.04 and installing an Apache web server in them.
+We will open port 8000 to allow traffic from anywhere and finally update the default page of the webservers to display their public IP address.
-Next we will provision another EC2 instance running ubuntu 22.04, this time we will install Nginx and configure it to act as a load balancer distributing traffic across the webservers.
+Next, we will provision another EC2 instance running Ubuntu 22.04, this time we will install Nginx and configure it to act as a load balancer distributing traffic across the webservers.

 **Step 1** Provisioning EC2 instance
-  • Open your AWS Management Console, click on EC2.
+  • Open your AWS Management Console, and click on EC2.
 Scroll down the page and click on Launch instance:

   ![Image](https://github.com/tochinicky/loadbalancer_nginx/assets/29289689/ad50a10f-a6fe-4f73-9f94-fc36d0c8cfb2)